Trump says he would 'absolutely' talk to North Korea's Kim on phone

 “If something can come out of those talks, that would be a great thing for all of humanity, that would be a great thing for the world,” he said.

+On Sunday, North Korea announced a list of five officials who will represent Pyongyang, a day after South Korea confirmed its representatives, the South’s unification ministry said.

+The North’s delegation will be led by Ri Son Gwon, head of the Committee for the Peaceful Reunification of the Fatherland that is usually tasked with dealing with South Korean affairs.

-Writing by Steve Holland; Editing by Meredith Mazzilli
+Writing by Steve Holland; Editing by Meredith Mazzilli and Clarence Fernandez